 - Cracked Plastic T-piece in water pipe

-Now let’s list the common problems that plagues the TDV6 Discovery 3 models.
+Now let’s list the common problems that plague the TDV6 Discovery 3 models.

 Common LR3 TDV6 Problems